-We're now ready to start the service using systemd, systemctl start openvpn@server.service.
+We're ready start the service using systemd, systemctl start now to openypn@server.service.
 This looks a little different from other service start commands you would have seen before.
 We can have multiple VPN services defined each with their own configuration file.
 This command uses the token after the '@' to figure out which configuration file to use when starting the service.
 Check /var/log/syslog to make sure that the service started properly.